7 Areas of Life to Set Goals in to Balance Your Life

 Set milestones and celebrate when you reach them.
 You’ll be more motivated to work towards the goal for a longer period of time if you divide larger goals into smaller ones and praise yourself.

 On the one hand, it’s important to work toward achievable goals, but it’s even more important to set larger long-term goals that include all life areas.
+Ideally, achieving short-term goals should bring you closer to achieving larger ones.

 Take a pen and paper and begin writing down what you need to do to achieve your goal.
 What are the components of your goal?
 Whatever your goal is, it will undoubtedly involve stages.